 Update (Sept 04, 2010):

 Due to fast nature of the field in question, this project has been unfortunately retired.
-It was an interesting experience in which I learned alot, many skills gained have been implemented in other projects involving DNA sequence manipulation and study.
 I've updated the paper section of this page to post the latest draft of the paper.
 If for whatever chance any of the scripts that I have written or any of the information are found of use to someone, this paper may be cited as follows:

 Ovchinnikov, Sergey (2010).
 "Short read assembly pipeline using scripted filters, de novo assembly and manual extension of terminated contigs".

 PSU McNair Online Journal.
 Volume 4.

 My name is Sergey Ovchinnikov.
 At the time of the study, I was an undergraduate at Portland State University studying Molecular Biology and Chemistry.
 In the summer of 2009, I participated in the Ronald E. McNair Scholars Program, where I worked with Dr. Mark Fishbein on a project of my choosing.
 My initial goal was to analyze non-coding regions of the chloroplast genome, by constructing phylogenic trees.
 But there was a halt in the operation, attributed to that fact that I did not have that data that I hoped to have gotten by summer.